-The Undergraduate Career Services Office (UCSO) is located in room BU P100 in the Kelley School; it serves as a meeting ground for all IU-Bloomington undergraduates seeking business careers and for business organizations seeking to employ them.
+The Undergraduate Career Services Office (UCSO) is located in room P100 in the Kelley School and serves as a meeting ground for all IU-Bloomington undergraduates seeking business careers and for business organizations seeking to employ them.
 To utilize these services, all students must complete certain career education requirements.
-For those seeking business internship opportunities, this means completing the IU-Bloomington BUS-X 220 class, Career Perspectives.
-For those seeking full-time career opportunities, this means completing the IU-Bloomington BUS-X 420 class, Career Planning and Placement.
-It is recommended that all students take X420 in the second semester of their junior year and no later than the first semester of their senior year.
-In these two courses, every effort is made to assist students in evaluating personal career potential, determining where individual skills can be best used, and organizing job search campaigns.
+For those seeking use of the UCSO for the pursuit of internships or full-time opportunities, this means completing at least BUS-T 175 and BUS-T 275.
+Kelley students are also required to take BUS-T 375 to fully fine-tune their professional skills.